Interactive Brokers: Ponzi schemes

-In 2021, Interactive Brokers was sued by Benjamin Chang, a victim of Haena Park's Ponzi-scheme, accusing IB of aiding and abetting Park in her fraud.
-Through her IB account, Park had lost more than $19 mio. of investors' money.
-Since 2012, Park has consistently funded the account and then lost on high-risk trades in amounts far in excess of her net worth and the earnings data she provided.
-IB's compliance department reported her account's activity as suspicious at least 12 times, but every time IB supervisors ignored the reports.
-When in 2015 a compliance analyst ultimately reported her account, IB compliance officers overrode the Customer Account Supervision System to allow Park to continue trading.
-She was arrested in June 2016 and sentenced in 2017 to three years in prison.
-The lawsuit against Interactive Brokers was dismissed by Judge Nathanael Cousins of the California Northern District Court on 25 April 2022.
+In 2021, Interactive Brokers was sued by Benjamin Chang, a victim of Haena Park's Ponzi scheme, accusing IB of aiding and abetting Park in her fraud.
+Through her IB account, Park had lost more than $19 million of investors' money.
+Beginning in 2012, Park had repeatedly funded the account and then lost on high-risk trades in amounts far in excess of her net worth and the earnings data she provided.
+IB's compliance department reported her account's activity as suspicious at least 12 times, but IB supervisors allegedly ignored the reports, including reports involving multiple deceptively named accounts.
+When a compliance analyst reported her account in 2015, IB compliance officers overrode the Customer Account Supervision System to allow Park to continue trading.
+Park was arrested in June 2016 and sentenced in 2017 to three years in prison.
+The lawsuit against Interactive Brokers was dismissed by a federal magistrate judge on 25 April 2022 for failure to state a legal claim.

-In January 2025, David A. Castleman sued Interactive Brokers LLC in the New York Southern District Court, accusing the broker of negligence and aiding breach of fiduciary duty.
-Castleman was a client of EminiFX, a trading platform under the CEO Eddy Alexandre.
-Alexandre lured tens of thousands of investors into a Ponzi scheme by promising high returns with no risk, and defrauded them of more than $248 mln.
-He was later sentenced to nine years in prison.
-Among the rest, in December 2021 and January 2022, Alexandre transferred $9 mln from his personal bank account to his account at IB and engaged in high-risk trading, eventually losing more than $7 mln in short order.
-Castleman claimed that IB either knew or should have known from the due diligence and investigation it undertook that EminiFX was a Ponzi scheme and that Alexandre was wasting his investors' money.
-However, the lawsuit was terminated by Judge Valerie E. Caproni on 10 April 2025.
+In a lawsuit filed in New York Southern District Court, David A. Castleman, the court-appointed receiver for EminiFX, accused Interactive Brokers of negligence and aiding a breach of fiduciary duty.
+Castleman alleged that EminiFX founder Eddy Alexandre transferred more than $9 million of investor funds into his personal Interactive Brokers account and lost more than $7 million through high-risk trading.
+Interactive Brokers denied wrongdoing and said that Alexandre had concealed his fraud.
+Interactive Brokers removed the action to federal court, but in April 2025 the court ruled that it lacked subject-matter jurisdiction and remanded it to state court.
+In December 2025, the state court dismissed the complaint with prejudice under the doctrine of in pari delicto.
+Castleman appealed, and the appeal was calendared for argument before the Appellate Division on 27 May 2026.

 Client fraud and oversight failures

 The New Jersey Division of Consumer Affairs and the Bureau of Securities determined that Interactive Brokers had allowed Peter Zuck, a three-time convicted financial felon, to open and operate accounts on its platform despite being permanently barred by the National Futures Association (NFA).
 Zuck was permitted to open at least 16 accounts, including two master accounts in his own name and eleven sub-accounts in the names of other individuals that were linked to the same master account.
 Zuck lured investors into his Osiris Fund Limited Partnership and used the IB platform to defraud them of more than $7.5 million.
-The Bureau emphasized that IB failed to conduct the NFA BASIC search during the account opening process and thereby facilitated Zuck's illegal scheme.
-On 11 February 2019, the Bureau announced that IB had agreed to pay a $100,000 civil penalty.
+The Bureau said that IB failed to conduct an NFA BASIC search during the account-opening process.
+On February 11 2019, the Bureau announced that IB had agreed to pay a $100,000 civil penalty.